Orange-OpenSource/microtune/Experiments2.md

 - "E16_21sall_03-opt-xxx", with Arms (-1, +6) Reward is OptimalPolicyDistance, Continous action space (default) :
 	- PPO is best than A2C, best than DQN.
 LinUCB buggy (matrix inversion problem).
-	- On observe des phénomènes d'oscillation dans la zone optimale mais le fait de pouvoir augmenter de +6 incréments de buffers, induit de grosses variations (sur-allocations) qu'on n'aurait peut-être pas avec un incrément limité à +1.
-Ex regarder ce qui se passe sous les 20ms: https://s3selfcare-vstune.s3-region01.cloudavenue.orange-business.com/E16_21sall_03-opt-dqn-n_arms/agent-T47S2-test-sla_perf-SB3DQN_-1_6D-best.html
-	- Pendant les test (sla), le paramètre "deterministic" est positionné à False, on a bien des comportements différents pour 2 inputs identiques.
-Sur les expériences PPO avec "99-xxx" et "99-xxx-nd", on observe bien qu'il y a plus de fluctuations autour des valeurs cibles avec DETERMINISTIC=False (ND).
-Le résultat est finalement moins bon en DETERMINISTIC=True ^^ (plus de VIOLATIONS 618 vs 380), USLA (855 vs 536), CRAM proches
-- "E16_21sall_04-opt-ppo-xxx", with Arms (-1, +6) Reward is OptimalPolicyDistance, Discrete action space (default) and DETERMINISTIC in test OFF :
+	- We observe oscillation phenomena in the optimal zone, but the ability to increase buffer size by +6 increments induces large variations (over-allocations) that might not occur with an increment limited to +1.
+For example, look at what happens below 20ms.: https://s3selfcare-vstune.s3-region01.cloudavenue.orange-business.com/E16_21sall_03-opt-dqn-n_arms/agent-T47S2-test-sla_perf-SB3DQN_-1_6D-best.html
+	- During the tests (SLA), with the "deterministic" parameter set to False, we observed different behaviors for two identical inputs.
+In the PPO experiments with "99-xxx" and "99-xxx-nd", we clearly saw more fluctuations around the target values ​​with DETERMINISTIC=False (ND).
+The result was ultimately worse with DETERMINISTIC=True (more VIOLATIONS: 618 vs. 380), USLA (855 vs. 536), and CRAM values ​​close.
+- "E16_21sall_04-opt-ppo-xxx", Discrete ActionSpace + Hyper params & ALPHA,BETA optim with Optuna + rew=optimal_policy_distance + Arms (-1,+6) + NOT DETERMINISTIC in tests (default)
+- "E16_21sall_04-opt-ppo-n_arms-ot", Discrete ActionSpace + Hyper params & ALPHA,BETA optim with Optuna + rew=optimal_policy_distance + Arms (-1,+6) + NOT DETERMINISTIC in tests (default) + on_terminate rewarding.
+The 'on_terminate' option in Env, has for purpose to reward more when the agent decide to use the STAY arm with NO Regret!
+If on_terminate>=0 we'll Stop the episode when STAY action is done after on_terminate times, without any regret!
+In such a case, the reward is increased by adding to the reward value count of on_terminate subsequents True conditions
+- All digital twin experiments are named as follow '<simuname>-<modelname>-training'. the simu named 'orig' use a dataset not simulated.

 # Basic sweep on parameters with constant hyper-parameters